marcojr/showCase2019/README.md

 At the **nodejs_graphql_apollo_sequelize** you will find the backend solution.

-At the **react_native_graphql_redux **you will find the mobile solution using React Native, Redux and use of GraphQL on the very simple way using fetch instead hooks (So soon a version without redux and using hooks)
+At the **react_native_graphql_redux ** you will find the mobile solution using React Native, Redux and use of GraphQL on the very simple way using fetch instead hooks (So soon a version without redux and using hooks)

 # What is Missing

 - **nodejs_graphql_apollo_sequelize** : It's done.
 All queries and mutations.
+Just need to polish and review the code.

 - **react_native_graphql_redux** : Everything is working, but I need to make the polishment and review of the code.
 Need to remove yellow and red warnings on the console so the app can be 100% healthy.